Managing Priorities and Tasks

 5. Keep the focus

-Identify the things that distract you from work could be phone, gadgets, social media apps.
+Identify the things that distract you from work could be phones, gadgets, social media apps.
 Put away those while working on priority tasks.

 The key to productivity is good time management.
 Prioritizing is difficult but is also essential if you want to get things done.
 It will also help you minimize stress in your life, apart from being productive and efficient.
 Learning how to prioritize is not an impossible task; you just have to determine what needs to be done and how much time you need to do it.